Ditching The 9-5 Mindset-Not The Usual Advice

-Sabina Lohr has a free e-book download from her website Freelancing Around the World that offers practical tips to make the 9-5 to being your own boss mindset shift.
+Sabina Lohr has a free e-book download from her website Freelancing Around the World that offers practical tips to make the 9-5 to be your own boss mindset shift.
 Yes, it says for freelancers but it applies to everyone wanting to be their own boss.
 I have read it a few times.

 If you really need a kick in the pants I came across an older post of Ryan’s on Janice Wald’s Mostly Blogging.
 It’s not specific to the 9-5 mindset but it will get you thinking.
 Again, Ryan writes specifically about blogging but these tips are easily applied to multiple areas of your life.
 I’ve bookmarked this one for when I am having one of “those” days.
 You know the ones.

 Most people would be beside themselves losing 2 days of productivity, and normally I would be too.
 But I am not looking it at that way, not this time.
 Those 2 days forced me to acknowledge what was holding me back and to let go.
 While I don’t have it all figured out and I know the hardest part is yet to come, I also know that being forced to take a couple of days with no escape was just what I needed to move forward.